Thinkmill/monorepo/GETTING_STARTED.md

 ```

 This should give you a large amount of peace-of-mind about your installs.
 Just make sure after running `manypkg fix` you run `yarn` to install based off any changes that occurred.

-> Build in something that needs fixing
-> Demonstrate manypkg exec as well
-> What's the best simple example of a command we want to exec?

 ## Setting up a publishing workflow